How An Applicant Tracking System Works?

 Mechanism: Binary yes/no questions set by the employer that trigger automatic disqualification on a “no” answer.

-Human Review: No eliminated candidates are never seen by a recruiter.
+Human Review: No eliminated candidates are ever seen by a recruiter.

 Layer 2: Scoring / Ranking